Blow to Biden as poll shows Trump in lead for US presidential election | www.lokmattimes.com

 Blow to Biden as poll shows Trump in lead for US presidential election

-New York, Dec 10 Donald Trump has nudged ahead of Joe Biden in national polling for the 2024 ...
+New York, Dec 10 Former US president Donald Trump has nudged ahead of Joe Biden in national polling ...

-New York, Dec 10 Donald Trump has nudged ahead of Joe Biden in national polling for the 2024 presidential election, a survey revealed, a day after the US president branded his predecessor as "despicable" at an event in California, the media reported.
+New York, Dec 10 Former US president Donald Trump has nudged ahead of Joe Biden in national polling for the 2024 presidential election, a survey revealed, a day after the US President branded his predecessor as "despicable" at an event in California, the media reported.

-The Wall Street Journal poll shows Biden with the lowest approval rating of his presidency, a finding broadly in line with other recent studies that have sparked concern in Democratic circles less than a year before voters go to the polls.
+The Wall Street Journal poll shows Biden with the lowest approval rating of his presidency, a finding broadly in line with other recent studies that have sparked concern in Democratic circles less than a year before voters go to the polls, The Guardian reported.

-It shows Trump leading Biden by four points, 47 per cent to 43 per cent, the first time this survey has shown that the former US president is favored in a head-to-head test of the likely 2024 White House matchup, the WSJ said.
+It shows Trump leading Biden by four points, the first time this survey has shown that the former US president is favored in a head-to-head test of the likely 2024 White House matchup, the WSJ said.

 When five potential third-party and independent candidates are included, drawing a combined 17 per cent support, Trump's lead expands to six points, 37-31, The Guardian reported.